-Environmentally Friendly Resorts in Ha’apai
+Environmentally Friendly and Ethical Resorts in Ha’apai

 In islands and waters as pristine as Ha’apai, no wonder those who live there want to look after it as much as possible.
-Staying in stunning natural environments, such as crystal clear water lapping onto sandy shores lined with lush vegetation, the resorts in Ha’apai do their best to keep in tune with the surroundings you undoubtedly came to enjoy.
+Staying in stunning natural environments, such as crystal-clear water lapping onto sandy shores lined with lush vegetation, the resorts in Ha’apai do their best to keep in tune with the surroundings you undoubtedly came to enjoy.
 While some basic beach huts provide a minimalistic stay with friendly locals, some resorts provide all of the modern comforts using sustainable energy.
 Check out some of your best options for an eco-friendly stay in Ha’apai with this list of the best eco-resorts in Ha’apai!

-3. Fanifo Lofa Kitesurf Tonga
+1. Kitesurf Tonga

-4. Serenity Beaches Resort
+2. Serenity Beaches Resort

 Check Serenity Beaches Resort out:

 Ha’apai’s most authentic traditional fales can be found at the locally-run Diana Beach Resort, formerly Taiana’s Resort.
 Enjoy an ethical stay with locals on their home turf, staying in one out of the small selection of fales that have been made with natural materials (except for a tin roof), and using a shared shower and toilet for all guests for minimal impact.
 Camping is also available.
 Food is either BYO or you can arrange a local breakfast and dinner with your hosts.
 It’s all about the minimalist lifestyle here.
 What’s more, Diana Beach Resort is the only Tongan-operated whale swimming operator on Ha’apai.
 Learn more about the resort and others like it in the 5 Best Budget Accommodations in Ha’apai.